microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 ### [Clear-MgSecurityCaseEdiscoveryCaseSearchData](Clear-MgSecurityCaseEdiscoveryCaseSearchData.md)
 Permanently delete Microsoft Teams messages contained in a eDiscovery search.
-You can collect and purge the following categories of Teams content:\n- **Teams 1:1 chats** - Chat messages, posts, and attachments shared in a Teams conversation between two people.
+You can collect and purge the following categories of Teams content:
+- **Teams 1:1 chats** - Chat messages, posts, and attachments shared in a Teams conversation between two people.
-Teams 1:1 chats are also called *conversations*.\n- **Teams group chats** - Chat messages, posts, and attachments shared in a Teams conversation between three or more people.
+Teams 1:1 chats are also called *conversations*.
+- **Teams group chats** - Chat messages, posts, and attachments shared in a Teams conversation between three or more people.
-Also called *1:N* chats or *group conversations*.\n- **Teams channels** - Chat messages, posts, replies, and attachments shared in a standard Teams channel.\n- **Private channels** - Message posts, replies, and attachments shared in a private Teams channel.\n- **Shared channels** - Message posts, replies, and attachments shared in a shared Teams channel.
+Also called *1:N* chats or *group conversations*.
+- **Teams channels** - Chat messages, posts, replies, and attachments shared in a standard Teams channel.
+- **Private channels** - Message posts, replies, and attachments shared in a private Teams channel.
+- **Shared channels** - Message posts, replies, and attachments shared in a shared Teams channel.
-For more information about purging Teams messages, see:\n- eDiscovery solution series: Data spillage scenario - Search and purge\n- eDiscovery (Premium) workflow for content in Microsoft Teams
+For more information about purging Teams messages, see:
+- eDiscovery solution series: Data spillage scenario - Search and purge
+- eDiscovery (Premium) workflow for content in Microsoft Teams

 ### [Close-MgSecurityCaseEdiscoveryCase](Close-MgSecurityCaseEdiscoveryCase.md)
 Close an eDiscovery case.